acorn-io/runtime/docs/docs/39-publishing.md

 Pushing to a registry requires 2 things:

 1. User is logged in and authorized.
-1. Image is tagged  the remote registry.
+1. Image is tagged for the remote registry.

 ```shell
 acorn push index.docker.io/myorg/image:v1.0